Early 21st Century Romanticism: Plot

 The study group is concerned over Pierce's (Chevy Chase) reckless pill usage, and Annie (Alison Brie) suggests they stage an intervention.
 However, Jeff (Joel McHale) disagrees, leading to a fight between Jeff and the study group.
-Taking advantage of the situation, Professor Duncan (John Oliver) gets Jeff to blow off the Valentine's Day dance and let him watch the Liverpool F.C. game at Jeff's apartment.
+Taking advantage of the situation, Dr. Duncan (John Oliver) gets Jeff to blow off the Valentine's Day dance and let him watch the Liverpool F.C. game at Jeff's apartment.
 Overhearing their plans, Chang (Ken Jeong) shows up uninvited.
 Duncan lets him in, and Chang secretly invites more people, to Jeff's dismay.
 Jeff finds that Chang had an ulterior motive for starting a party at Jeff's house—to move in indefinitely.
 He is ready to kick Chang out, but Duncan encourages Jeff to open up and appreciate those around him.
 Jeff reluctantly agrees to let Chang stay for a while.

 Troy (Donald Glover) and Abed (Danny Pudi) both fall for a librarian named Mariah (Maite Schwartz).
 They ask her to choose one of them to escort her to the dance.
-Because she doesn't know either of them very well, she agrees to go to the dance with both of them and decide which one of them to date.
+Because she doesn't know either of them very well, she agrees to go to the dance with both of them and decide which one of them to date there.
 Once at the dance, Mariah is amicable with both of them but ultimately chooses Troy.
-When Troy asks her why she didn't choose Abed, he becomes upset to hear her call Abed "weird."
+When Troy asks her why she didn't choose Abed, he becomes upset at hearing her call Abed "weird."
 He breaks it off with Mariah and returns to make up with Abed.

 Britta (Gillian Jacobs) is flaunting the fact that she is friends with Page (Brit Marling), a supposed lesbian, to prove she is open-minded about the topic.
 However, Annie hears from Page's friend (Cyrina Fiallo) that Page only likes Britta because she thinks Britta's a lesbian.
 Page and Britta both "don't care about people's preferences" so much that they never confront each other about it, resulting in an awkward kiss at the dance.
-When they realize that they are both straight girls who thought the other was a lesbian, they stop being friends with each other.
+When they realize that they are both straight girls who thought the other was a lesbian, they stop being friends.

 Jeff sends a text to the group, apologizing to them for his earlier argument and saying he loves them all.
 He also encourages Pierce to let others into his life.
 In the final shot, Pierce is passed out on a bench after overdosing on his medication.